Weddings at Zion Evangelical Lutheran Church

 Every service conducted in God's house is to be considered a worship service.
 This includes your wedding service.
 Every part of the service is to honor and praise God.
 A church wedding is NOT a celebration of a couple’s love for one another.
 Rather it is where Gods love for us in proclaimed in Christ.
 The celebration happens after the service.
 As you plan your wedding, we ask that you keep this in mind.

-Who may be married at Zion: Both Bride and Groom must be professing, baptized Christians and at least one a member in good standing of Zion Evangelical Lutheran Church.
+Who may be married at Zion: Both Bride (one woman) and Groom (one man) must be professing, baptized Christians and at least one a member in good standing of Zion Evangelical Lutheran Church.
 Non-Lutherans are required to receive instructions in the Christian faith from the LCMS perspective, prior to or in conjunction with premarital counseling.

 If you are living together: God's Word clearly states that living together or having sexual relations without being married is a clear violation of God's Law.
 It is a sin.
 While a lifelong commitment to one another may already be made, it nevertheless falls short of God's divine plan for man and woman to live together and have sexual relations only within the context of a publicly affirmed wedding.